The former family home

 More

-Gusti Zehentmair was born in 1919 in Aying.
+Gusti Zehentmair was born in Aying in 1919.
 She was the tenth child of Maria and August Zehentmair and the twin sister of Hermenegild.
-The unmarried Gusti was very educated and travelled all over Europe with her sisters Hermenegild and Anna.
-She tended the family garden with great dedication.
-And because she could also drive a car, she was happy to act as driver for the sons of her sister Kreszenz.
-She was the last member of the family to live in the Manor House, which she did until 2005.
+The unmarried Gusti was highly schooled and traveled all over Europe with her sisters Hermenegild and Anna.
+She tended the large family garden with great passion.
+And as she could also drive, her sister Kreszenz's sons were happy to use her as a driver.
+She was the last member of the family to live in the manor house until 2005.

 Hermene